Indemos/Terminal/README.md

 # Migration

-The application is being migrated to Orleans to simplify maintenance and tracking.
+The application is being migrated to Orleans to simplify maintenance and tracking with extension to fully distributed framework.
 Gateways below are still being migrated.
 Previous implementation with already implemented gateways is available in the `gateways` branch.